 You owe it to yourself to work with our experienced team of doctors, clinicians, and counselors to create a one-of-a-kind, constantly evolving treatment plan designed to help you get the most out of your recovery experience.
 Our goal is to treat the whole person, and that means addressing co-occurring mental illness, physical wellness, social issues and more.

-When you graduate from our program, you’ll be more than sober, you’ll be ready to live a healthier, happier life without substance abuse.
+When you graduate from our substance addiction program, you’ll be more than sober, you’ll be ready to live a healthier, happier life without substance abuse.

 “No two addictions are the same.
-That’s why there’s no such thing as one-size-fits-all treatment.
+That’s why there’s no such thing as one-size-fits-all addiction treatment.

 Every American Addiction Centers facility provides its own combination of proven therapies and services to meet your needs.